Budget Categories: Long list or short list?

 If you’re not trying to improve it, don’t track it.

-Along with the 1-3 budget categories, track your net income each month (your overall spending compared to your income).
+Finally, track your net income each month (overall spending compared to your income).

-Most important piece to your budget is to get to a place where you stop living paycheck-to-paycheck and have money left over at the end of the month.
+That is the most important number if you want to stop living paycheck-to-paycheck and have money left over at the end of the month.

 Then it’s all about having as much money left over as possible by your spending is fully aligned with your values and priorities.